KDJ1221/TwitterRemake/README.md

 # Twitter Remake

-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+This is a basic twitter app to view, compose, favorite, and retweet tweets, using the [Twitter API](https://developer.twitter.com/en/docs).

 # Twitter - Part II

-This is a basic twitter app to view, compose, favorite, and retweet tweets.

 Time spent: **X** hours spent in total